Jim Lahey: Character biography

 In Season 1, Julian discovered that Lahey and Randy were having a homosexual relationship and agreed to keep it a secret.
 However, an accident caused by Trevor in Season 3 revealed their relationship and both Lahey and Randy came out as gay.
 In fact, Lahey is bisexual and has a daughter Treena from his marriage to Barb Lahey.
 While Treena appears in Season 2, she would eventually cut ties with her father due to his alcoholism.
 He is known for his numerous "shit" metaphors, dubbed "Shitisms" by fans.
-Examples of these metaphors include "shiticane", "a shitapple never falls far from the shit tree", "shiterpillar growing into a shit moth", "shit ropes", "shit hawks", "shitty city", "the winds of shit", "hemisphere of shit", "shit blizzard", "shit puppets", "shit line", "shit river", "double-barrelled shit machine gun", "shitageddon", "shitquake", etc.
+Examples of these metaphors include "shiticane", "a shitapple never falls far from the shit tree", "shiterpillar growing into a shit moth", "shit ropes", "shit hawks", "shitty city", "the winds of shit", "hemisphere of shit", "shit blizzard", "shit puppets", "shit line", "shit river", "double-barrelled shit machine gun", "shitageddon", "shitquake", "shit bat", "shit pool" etc.

 In the final episode of season 10, Jim confesses to a comatose Ricky that the reason his mother left Sunnyvale after he was born, and why Ray and Jim had always been mortal enemies, was because Jim is actually Ricky's father.
 In Season 11, he tries to be better to Ricky's family, and stay sober.
 He eventually confesses to an awake Ricky the fatherhood.
 Later however, Julian and Bubbles are able to get a blood test done, and discover that neither Lahey nor Ray are Ricky's biological father.
 After learning he isn't Ricky's father, Lahey falls headfirst back into the liquor, ending the season now essentially a liquor evangelist.
 In Season 12, he and Randy gamble Julian's drug money and eventually made peace with the boys after a heated debate between Julian and Lahey over the money.

 He is killed off in the first episode ("Long Story Short...
-A Bear Ripped My Cock Off and Ate It") of the animated series after a Shit Hawk flew off with him.
+A Bear Ripped My Cock Off and Ate It") of the animated series after he is dragged into oblivion at the bus stop near jail by an unrealistically gigantic hawk which Randy tries (and fails) to kill later in the episode, archived audio from John Dunsworth is used for Randy's Lahey hallucinations that lives inside the liquor he is drinking.